pablo727/pablo727/README.md

 ### 🧠 About Me

-- 💻 Currently learning Django and PostgreSQL
+- 💻 Currently learning Django, PostgreSQL and Linux command line.
 - 📊 I love working with real datasets and creating visualizations with Plotly
 - 🐍 Most of my projects are built with Python and follow best practices with Git
 - 🛠️ Practicing daily to land my first junior backend role